 With TraceGains, companies find that, on average, 80% of their suppliers are already on TraceGains Network when they log on for the first time.
 With our Specification Management solution, companies can connect to their suppliers, items, and ingredients on TraceGains Network and gain instant access to all that data to speed up the specifications process.
 They no longer have to track down suppliers and ask for information and documents because they already have what they need.
 And if a supplier is unable to meet requirements, it’s easy to find a suitable alternative.

-Join TraceGains for our April 15 webinar to learn how networked Specification Management allows teams to create, publish, and update raw material and finished goods specifications in a single networked platform.
+Check out our on-demand webinar to learn how networked Specification Management allows teams to create, publish, and update raw material and finished goods specifications in a single networked platform.
 Register here.